basitkhandev/poker-backend/README.md

 # poker-backend

-## Clone project
+ Clone project

-## Go to project directory and run "npm i"
+ 1-Go to project directory and run "npm install"
+ 2-Run commant "npm run start" to run the project 3-Check api's on swagger go to url "<http://localhost:3000/api-docs>" 4-For protected api's access first need to login and authorize by using token

-## Run migration to create tables in database using command "npx sequelize-cli db:migrate"
+ Run migration to create tables in database using command "npx sequelize-cli db:migrate"

-## If want to write any new migration here is the example command "npx sequelize-cli model:generate --name TutorRating --attributes tutorId:integer,rating:integer"
+ If want to write any new migration here is the example command "npx sequelize-cli model:generate --name TutorRating --attributes tutorId:integer,rating:integer"

-## Run commant "npm run start" to run the project

-## Check api's on swagger go to url "<http://localhost:3000/api-docs>"

-## For protected api's access first need to login and authorize by using token